Monodromy and Dulac's Problem for Piecewise analytical planar vector fields: Applications

 For $x_0$ small enough and $b<0$ we have $\Psi(x_0)>0$.
 It implies $\Pi^+(x_0) >\Pi^-(x_0)$ and the origin is a stable $\Sigma$-focus.
 If $b>0$ then the origin is an unstable $\Sigma$-focus.
 To finish this analysis, remains to show that for $b=0$ we have a $\Sigma$-center.
 This is easy because system \eqref{cusp} with $b=0$ is Hamiltonian with energy $H(x,y)= x^2/2+y^3/3$.
 The points $(x_0,0)$ and $(-x_0,0)$ are in the same level set of $H$.
 Clearly it implies that $\Pi^+(x_0)=-x_0$.
 So, the origin has a neighborhood free of limit cycles.

-\textbf{Cusp-Degenerate:} Consider a $\Sigma$-monodromic singular point formed by a cusp singular point for $X^+$ and a degenerate singular point with an elliptic sector and a hyperbolic sector for $X^-$.
+\textbf{Cusp-(HE-singular point):} Consider a $\Sigma$-monodromic singular point formed by a cusp singular point for $X^+$ and a degenerate singular point with an elliptic sector and a hyperbolic sector for $X^-$.
 On the half-plane $\Sigma^+$, $X^+$ is associated with system \eqref{cusp} and in the half-plane $\Sigma^-$ we consider

 The vector field~\eqref{cusp} that has at origin a cusp singular point of $X^+$ and the characteristic orbits of the cusp are tangent to $y$ axis and belongs to half-plane $\Sigma^-$.